ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 2c5b - AsyncOnInitializedDocumented => OnAfterRenderAsync Completed
 ```

 The state is set and reset on lines 5 AND 6 before `StateHasChanged` is called on line 9 and the render takes place at line 13.
 You can clearly see that `_state` is `Loaded` when the component actually renders on line 13.
+There's no magic render between lines 5 ans 6.

 ### Documenting The Async Solution